 The village of Thach Mau near Phnom Penh in the Khmer Republic is in the centre of an area where Communist forces are reported to be massing.

-The village of Thach Mau near Phnom Penh in the Khmer Republic is in the centre of an area where Communist forces are reported to be massing.
+Background: The village of Thach Mau near Phnom Penh in the Khmer Republic is in the centre of an area where Communist forces are reported to be massing.
 On Monday (16 April) the area was the scene of heavy fighting between communist and government forces.
 On the same day, villagers at Thach Mau Mourned their dead ... killed during the previous day's action.
 Government troops in the area apprehended a communist suspect.
 He was tied to a tree for interrogation.

 Heavy communist bombardment of the Thach Mau area claimed mainly civilian casualties.
 More than a hundred artillery rounds were pumped into the village area, on the southern outskirts of the capital, Phnom Penh.
 Wooden homes in the village were damaged, but no important industrial plants or military installations were hit.